Eddy Usage

 |

-- After calibration, click Save.
-Please note that the save confirmation will only be shown in the console!!!!
+- After calibration is complete, click Save.
+Please note that saving will only be indicated in the console!!!!